PhasesResearchLab/pySIPFENN/docs/faq.md

 let us know, and we will try to help you.

 ### Python Version
-Make sure you are using the correct version of Python. pySIPFENN requires Python 3.9 or higher.
+Make sure you are using the correct version of Python. pySIPFENN _requires_ Python 3.9 or higher.
 We recommend 3.10 for longer support.
-The 3.11 increases computation speed but was not tested as thoroughly and may have some issues with dependencies.
+The 3.11 is officially supported starting from pySIPFENN v0.12.0 (April 2023).

 If you are using a different version, you can either install a new version of Python or use a virtual environment to install pySIPFENN in.
 We recommend using